EduConnect-Digital-Solution/educonnect-frontend/README.md

 In the project directory, you can run:

 -   `npm run dev`: Runs the app in development mode.
-Open [http://localhost:5173](http://localhost:5173) to view it.
 -   `npm run build`: Builds the app for production to the `dist` folder.
 -   `npm run lint`: Lints the codebase using ESLint.
 -   `npm run preview`: Serves the production build locally to preview before deployment.